-Okay, I’ve been there with my own father, so I know how difficult it can be to try to get a senior to surrender their car keys for good.
-They see it as giving up their independence; you see it as a way to keep them (and others) safe.
+Okay, I’ve been there with my own father, so I know how difficult it can be to try to get a senior (and older people in general) to surrender their car keys for good.
+They see it as giving up their independence; but family members see it as a way to keep them (and others) safe.

-When a parent digs in their heels and refuses to stop driving, you probably can can see it from their perspective.
-They don’t want to do it because they’ll be giving up much of their independence and their freedom to come and go as they wish.
+It’s a struggle for adult children when an aging parent is stubborn and refuses to stop driving.
+But, you can probably see it from their perspective.
+They don’t want to stop because doing so means that they’ll be giving up a lot of their freedom in the process.

 On the other hand, you certainly don’t want them to get into an accident and get hurt – or even more unthinkable – injure someone else.

-Trust me, it’s a struggle to get your aging parents to give up their car keys.
+Trust me, it’s a struggle to get senior drivers to give up their car keys.

-If you have decided that it’s time to address the subject, AARP has a free online seminar that will help you assess your senior loved one’s driving ability, which is a good first step.
+For a little more help, take a look at the AARP free online seminar that can help you to assess your senior loved one’s driving ability, which is a good first step.

 This “We Need To Talk” resource also gives you some ideas for how to have this important discussion about convincing elderly parents to stop driving.

-How Do You Talk To An Elderly Parent About Driving?
+11 Tips On How To Talk To An Elderly Parent About Driving?

-Sometimes it’s not easy to even begin the conversation with an older adult (especially a parent who is used to telling you what to do, not the other way around!).
+Sometimes it’s not easy to have difficult conversations with our aging parents (especially since they are used to telling us what to do, not the other way around!).

 When the time comes, here are some tips that can make it a little easier to have “the talk” with your parent: